p145085/p145085/README.md

 -------------------------------------------------------------------------------------------------
 ### Back-log:

-	Alienaa.com klon.
+	Alienaa.com clone.
 		Web-Development.

 	chumbucket & Associates
 		Web-Development.
-		Tales of Adventure galleri/blogg
+		Tales of Adventure gallery/blog
 		Forum

-	Plugin för 'Civilization'-streamers på Twitch.
-(Dela game-seed till chatten) Memory-extraction.
+	'Civilization'-plugin for Twitch -> Share game-seeds to chat seamlessly.
+		Memory-extraction.

 	ClassicUO
 		C#
-		Diagonal 'Energy Field' + 'Wall of Stone'.
+		*a - Diagonal 'Energy Field' + 'Wall of Stone'.
 			Always perpendicular placement relative to player direction.
 				Currently you get stuck trying to walk diagonally past one.
-Fix.
-		Make it possible to walk off Z-heights to the north and west.
+		*b - Make it possible to walk off Z-heights to the north and west.

 	Discord
 		Multiple chat-windows open simultaneously.
 (Like cascading windows in IRC).